Light-Workflow Runner

 • Runners never see workflow start events unless they are explicitly deployed as trusted orchestrators in a non-SaaS topology.

-• Runners receive task payloads, not complete workflow definitions.
+• Runners receive bounded execution payloads, not complete workflow definitions or agent sessions.

-• Server-side policy decides runner pools, execution profiles, capabilities, commands, networks, mounts, sandbox modes, model provider scopes, data boundaries, and secrets.
+• Server-side policy decides runner pools, execution profiles, minimum isolation boundaries, approved backend compatibility records, immutable templates or images, capabilities, command templates, resources, networks, host exposures, mounts, workspace modes, session scopes, model provider scopes, data boundaries, artifacts, and credentials.

 • SaaS model credentials must not be sent to tenant-side runners.